Frojdholm/reversi_tournament/communication_protocol.md

 ## Rationale

-The communication is designed to allow stateless engines.
+The communication protocol is designed to allow stateless engines.
 In other words, the engine should not have to save any data between successive `go` messages.
 All data that is needed to evaluate a position is sent in the `position` message.
 This helps with keeping the engine synchronized.
 If the engine chooses to keep internal state these messages can be used to detect mismatches between the engine and the UI.

 ## Rules